codefresh-io/docs.codefresh.io/_docs/pipelines/steps/build.md

   - /docs/codefresh-yaml/steps/build/
 toc: true
 ---
-Use Docker to build an image and store it in Codefresh.
+Use Docker to build an image and store it in Codefresh or push it to an external registry.
+Create multi-platform images with BuildX and QEMU (Quick EMUlator).
+In Codefresh, Docker containers are first-class citizens, and we offer special typed steps for the most frequently used Docker commands through our `build` step.

 ## Purpose of build steps

-In Codefresh, Docker containers are first-class citizens and special typed steps are offered for the most usual Docker commands.
 Build steps are a secure replacement for `docker build` commands.

 Therefore, this command on your local workstation: